openmhealth/shimmer/README.md

 If you want to build and run the code in Docker, in a terminal

 1. Clone this Git repository.
+1. Run `docker-machine ls` to find the name of your active Docker host.
 1. Run `eval "$(docker-machine env host)"` to prepare environment variables, *replacing `host` with the name of your Docker host*.
-  * Run `docker-machine ls` to find out the name of your active Docker host.
 1. Run the `./run-dockerized.sh` script and follow the instructions.
   * The containers should now be running on your Docker host and expose port 8083.
   * It can take up to a minute for the containers to start up.